Nondualism: Etymology

-"Advaya" (अद्वय) is also a Sanskrit word that means "identity, unique, not two, without a second," and typically refers to the two truths doctrine of Mahayana Buddhism, especially Madhyamaka.
+"Advaya" (अद्वय) is also a Sanskrit word that means "identity, unique, not two, without a second", and typically refers to sunyata ('emptiness') and the two truths doctrine of Mahayana Buddhism, especially Madhyamaka, and the negation of the conceptual duality between observer and observed in Yogacara.
+The term prapanca, conceptual proliferation and the creation of a multi-faceted world, is also used in these discourses.
+Hookham renders nisprapanca as "nonconceptual," explaining:

+"Dual" comes from Latin "duo", two, prefixed with "non-" meaning "not"; "non-dual" means "not-two".
 The English term "nondual" was informed by early translations of the Upanishads in Western languages other than English from 1775.
 These terms have entered the English language from literal English renderings of "advaita" subsequent to the first wave of English translations of the Upanishads.
 These translations commenced with the work of Müller (1823–1900), in the monumental Sacred Books of the East (1879).
-Max Müller rendered "advaita" as "Monism", as have many recent scholars.
+He rendered "advaita" as "Monism", as have many recent scholars.
 However, some scholars state that "advaita" is not really monism.
+According to Alan Watts monism often leads to conceptualizing reality as a single entity, whereas nondualism points beyond conceptual frameworks entirely.